cheexuan1205/Enhancing-Group-Recommendations-with-Novel-CDGRS-LOD-Model/README.md

 * Advanced group preference aggregation strategies (KNN and Average Aggregation)
 * Semantic enrichment for improved recommendation accuracy
 * Scalable architecture for real-world applications
-* Evaluation on benchmark datasets with performance comparison using RMSE, MAE, AUC metrics and visualized through ROC curve
+* Evaluation on benchmark datasets with performance comparison using RMSE, MAE, AUC metrics and ROC curve

 ## Use Cases